-It’s easy to feel vulnerable when you’re standing with a naked body in front of a stranger.
-To make your subject’s modeling experience easier, prioritise their comfort.
+It’s easy to feel vulnerable standing with a naked body in front of a stranger.
+To make your subject’s modeling experience easier, prioritize their comfort.

-If your model feels acknowledged and heard, they might share creative ideas of their own.
+If your model feels acknowledged and heard, they might share their own creative ideas.

 No matter what, treat your nude photography models with respect.
 You’re guaranteed to have a comfortable business relationship if you do.

 Start With Limited Light to Make Your Model Feel More Comfortable

 Even if your nude photography model is a professional, they might still feel uncomfortable with someone they’ve never worked with.
 You can introduce them to your boudoir style by working with limited light first.

 Limited and anonymous light will hide parts of your model’s body and work as a cover-up.
 It’ll give them room to experiment with different poses.
 It will also give them a chance to get to know your unique approach to nude photography.

 In turn, you’ll be able to experiment with creative lighting techniques.